 If you prefer a more almond flavor, increase the almond extract to 1, or even 2, teaspoons.
 I used vanilla in the glaze but you could use almond here too.
 Almond can be overpowering so don’t overdo it.

-I used frozen cranberries.
-I did not thaw them first.
 You can use fresh cranberries if you have them.
-This is not a recipe you want to used dried cranberries in because the result will be very different.
+This is not a recipe you want to use dried cranberries in because the result will be very different.

 This is a VERY thick batter.
 You may want to use your hands to pat the batter into the pan.
 Just make sure it’s even so it bakes evenly.